Apache Hive Architecture – Complete Working of Hive with Hadoop

 Keeping you updated with latest technology trends, Join DataFlair on Telegram

-Apache Hive is an ETL and Data warehousing tool built on top of Hadoop.
-It makes job easy for performing operations like
+Hive makes the job easy for performing operations like

 - Analysis of huge datasets